Washington Coalition for Comfort Women Issues

-Important Recent Activities
+Activities

 On July 30, 2007, the United States House of Representatives House Resolution 121 was passed with the sponsorship and help of Democrat Mike Honda.
 House Resolution 121 asks that the Japanese government formally "acknowledge, apologize, and accept historical responsibility in a clear and unequivocal manner for its Imperial Armed Forces' coercion of young women into sexual slavery, known to the world as "comfort women."
 After multiple attempts, this was a huge victory for the WCCW.

 On May 30, 2014, the WCCW unveiled the Fairfax County's Comfort Women Memorial.
 The memorial consists of a granite boulder with two adjacent turquoise butterfly benches.
 The plaque on the boulder memorializes comfort women originating from Korea, China, Taiwan, the Philippines, Indonesia, Malaysia, Vietnam, the Netherlands, and East Timor.
 The butterflies represent hope and freedom from discrimination.
 WCCW originally approached Fairfax County regarding the memorial since it is an area where many Korean Americans live.
 They received permission to build it on county government grounds.

 On April 28, 2015, the WCCW arranged for Yong Soo Lee (86), a surviving comfort woman, to travel to Washington DC from South Korea to speak on the eve of Japanese Prime Minister Shinzo Abe's visit to the White House.
 The WCCW (and other partner organizations) staged a peaceful rally in front of the White House during Prime Minister Shinzo Abe's visit.
 Abe made a brief comment about comfort women but continues to uphold the Kono Statement made in 1993.
 The WCCW continues to seek a formal apology from the Japanese government admitting that the Imperial Japanese Army was involved.